What can you do with a Family Social Science degree?

 Financing your education

-The Department of Family Social Science has a variety of assistantships, fellowships, scholarships, and travel funds to support your graduate education.
+The Department of Family Social Science has a variety of assistantships, fellowships, scholarships, and travel funds to support your education.
 Read more about these funds, as well as College and University resources.